fossabot/Hale-Monitoring/README.md

 ```$ cargo run```

-Make sure you have installed `rustup` and that the nightly branched is used since `rocket` relies on it.
+Make sure you have installed `rustup` and that the nightly branch is used since `rocket` relies on it.